Alia5/SISR/docs/guides/glossi_like.md

 # 🎮 GlosSI like usage

+??? tip "For existing GlosSI users"
+    If you are used to GloSC/GlosSI, you may know that GlosSI "required" you to create a Steam shortcut to it for each game/application you wanted to use it with.

+    SISR is not exactly designed like this, but it can be used in a similar manner.

+    However, SISR does **not** launch games for you!
+    You have to launch the game/application yourself, **outside of Steam**.

 SISR can be used in a similar manner to GloSC/GlosSI, by creating a Steam shortcut that launches SISR with a Steam overlay window
 This allows you to have an infinite number of different Steam Input configurations